buildpacks-community/kpack/docs/tutorial.md

     > Get the kp cli from the [github release](https://github.com/vmware-tanzu/kpack-cli/releases)

 ###  Tutorial
-1. Create a secret with push credentials for the docker registry that you plan on publishing images to with kpack.
+1. Create a secret with push credentials for the docker registry that you plan on publishing OCI images to with kpack.

    The easiest way to do that is with `kubectl secret create docker-registry`